Criminal Minds Shrine

 Aaron Hotchner

 Seasons 4 and 5 are when we see the most development with this character.
 The introduction of "the Reaper," George Foyet, meant big things for Hotch.
 Following the intial investigation of the misogynistic spree killer in season 4, George Foyet escaped from prison and began hunting those who were responsible for his capture.
 Aaron Hotchner becomes the prime target due to his leadership position and status as a father.
-S5.E1 is when find out that Foyet not only found Hotch, but stabbed him 9 times.
-Hotchner was lucky to survive the encounter, but this could have been how Foyet was able to find information on Hayley and Jack's location.
+S5.E1 is when we find out that Foyet not only found Hotch, but stabbed him 9 times.
+Hotchner was lucky to survive the encounter, but this could have been how Foyet was able to find information on Haley and Jack's location.
 S5.E9 is one that changed the show forever.
-I will never forget the feeling of shock and grief I felt seeing Hayley Hotchner die.
-Despite their divorce, Hotch loved Hayley more than anyone (except for his son of course), and I believe his actions towards Foyet were incredibly justified.
+I will never forget the feeling of shock and grief I felt seeing Haley Hotchner die.
+Despite their divorce, Hotch loved Haley more than anyone (except for his son of course), and I believe his actions towards Foyet were incredibly justified.
 Sure, he should have called for backup and properly taken the man down instead of beating him to death, but that was his wife for christ's sake!
 And of course, viewers everywhere worried about their son, Jack, who was in the house while all of this was going down.
 Finding out that Jack was okay, that his father had properly prepared him for the worst case scenario, and that Foyet could not harm him, was the sigh of relief we needed after the events before.
 This episode created a huge internal investigation, and surprisingly, Hotch was not punished at all for stepping out of line (a rare W for Erin Strauss).
 This character arc forced Hotch to take a step back from his work and learn how to balance being a good father with being a good chief.
-Ultimately, the power balance of the team was shifted and becomes more fluid through the remainder of the show.
+Ultimately, the power balance of the team was shifted and becomes more fluid through the remainder of the show, with Hotchner leaving/rejoining the cast at various times up to season 12.
+This time period for his character became moreso about protecting his family and building a stronger relationship with his son.
+However he still treated each case with the respect and attention that he is known for.

 Emily Prentiss